HeyKodaAI/koda/README.md

 Ask it to check your email.
 Control your lights.
 Draft a reply.
 Review a pull request.
 Schedule a meeting.
 Send a text.
 Generate an image.
 Monitor your servers.
 It does all of it from one interface — and if something fails, it tells you what went wrong instead of pretending it worked.

+What makes Koda unlike anything else: **she can upgrade herself.** Ask her to add a capability she doesn't have, and she'll read her own source code, write a new tool module, test it, register it at runtime, and use it — all in the same conversation.
+Connect a USB camera and tell her it's there; she'll code her own vision module.

 One app.
 One friend.
 Everything connected.
+Always evolving.

 ---